WinterGreen

 Dr. Daniel Young is a Professor of Entomology and the Director of the UW Insect Research Collection in the Department of Entomology at Russell Laboratories at UW-Madison.

 “From 1996 to present I have served as UW-Madison Professor of Entomology with a (75%) teaching, (20%) research, (5%) WIRC Directorship position.
-My expertise includes field and collections based research in the areas of insect systematics/taxonomy, phylogeny, natural history, and biodiversity with an emphasis on Coleoptera (beetles).
+My expertise includes field and collections-based research in the areas of insect systematics/taxonomy, phylogeny, natural history, and biodiversity with an emphasis on Coleoptera (beetles).
 I have been directly associated with all aspects of entomological research collections since my first curatorial hourly position as a sophomore undergraduate.
-In addition to serving as Director of the WIRC, I am Co-Chair of the UW Natural History Museums Council and serve as liaison between the internationally recognized Entomological Collections Network and Society for the Preservation of Natural History Collections.
+In addition to serving as Director of the WIRC, I am Co-Chair of the UW Natural History Museums Council and serve as liaison between the internationally recognized Entomological Collections Network and the Society for the Preservation of Natural History Collections.
 I have visited and conducted taxonomic research in entomological research collections across North America and around the world.”

-11:15am-12:15pm | Rocca (1st)
+11:15 am-12:15 pm | Rocca (1st)

-J&R Aquatic Animal Rescue
+Color Our World with Kelsey Kurz of J&R Aquatic Animal Rescue

+Learn how animals use color in nature.
 J&R Aquatic Animal Rescue offers an engaging hour-long presentation featuring live animals, including an intriguing assortment of snakes, lizards, insects, spiders, hedgehogs, birds, and more.
 The session includes a dynamic Q&A session, allowing participants to delve deeper into the world of these fascinating creatures.
 If time permits, attendees have the unique opportunity to get up close and personal with the animals, enhancing their interactive experience.

-12:15pm-1:15pm | Jerry Black Café (1st)
+12:15 pm-1:15 pm | Jerry Black Café (1st)

-J&R Aquatic Animal Rescue Booth
+J&R Aquatic Animal Rescue Booth with Kelsey Kurz

-1:00pm-2:00pm | Quiet Study Room (2nd)
+1:00 pm-2:00 pm | Quiet Study Room (2nd)

 Laughter Wellness with Kathy Alby

-1:00pm-3:00pm | Second Floor Main (2nd)
+1:00 pm-3:00 pm | Second Floor Main (2nd)

 Egg Carton Starter Gardens with Mead Library